Vietnam.vn - Nền tảng quảng bá Việt Nam

 In addition to patients being treated for fungal diseases, Tam Anh General Hospital in Ho Chi Minh City also receives patients with dermatitis and pustules on the chest, neck, and head due to jobs related to high temperature environments and exposure to hot sun.

 Mr. Phan Thanh Hai (42 years old, Tan Binh district) is a chef, often working in high temperature environments.
 When he stands near the kitchen, his chest skin is often red and slightly sore, but it will go away after bathing and resting for a few days.
-However, when the weather is hot, his skin becomes more red, spreading to his neck, chin and scalp, with pustules and itching occurring more often.
+But when the weather is hot, his skin becomes more red, spreading to his neck, chin and scalp, with pustules and itching occurring more often.

 Dr. Bich explained that Vietnam has a tropical climate with high humidity, and summer is a favorable environment for bacteria and fungi to grow.

-For people who work regularly in high temperature environments and are overweight, sweat and sebum are secreted a lot but cannot escape, causing blockage, creating conditions for bacteria to grow, causing dermatitis, intertrigo (skin folds), folliculitis...
+For people who work regularly in high temperature environments and are overweight, sweat and sebum are secreted a lot but cannot escape, causing blockages, creating conditions for bacteria to grow, causing dermatitis, intertrigo (skin folds), folliculitis...
 If the condition persists in hot weather and is not treated early, folliculitis will become severe.

-People with weak resistance are in the group susceptible to skin fungus infection including: children under 5 years old, elderly people over 80 years old, people with underlying diseases (diabetes, tuberculosis, pneumonia, cancer, immunodeficiency)...
+People with weak resistance are in the group susceptible to skin fungus infections including: children under 5 years old, elderly people over 80 years old, people with underlying diseases (diabetes, tuberculosis, pneumonia, cancer, immunodeficiency)...

 People with skin fungus should wash and dry their clothes in the sun to kill fungus and fungal spores.
 Overweight people who sweat a lot can use talcum powder or cream to reduce moisture in skin folds such as the neck, groin, buttocks...

 People also need to supplement vitamin C, minerals, and antioxidant foods to increase the body's resistance.
-People who have had foot fungus should dry their shoes in the sun or change to new shoes to avoid re-infection.
+People who have had athlete's foot should dry their shoes in the sun or change to new shoes to avoid re-infection.

 Dinh Tien